 Michael Arnold Mages and Joli Holmes

-Patients’ medical decision-making represents a key inflection point within healthcare systems.
-To help contextualize this deliberative process, physicians, medical centres, and other researchers produce material decision aids that serve to shape outcomes in the system.
-This presentation will detail the outcomes of a thematic visual and rhetorical analysis of a corpus of 106 decision aids and, from them, extrapolate 2 models: a model of the complex systems that surround doctor and patient at various points in the medical system, and a model of the doctor-patient conversation, as depicted in the decision aids themselves.
+Patients’ medical decision-making represents a critical inflection point within healthcare systems.
+To help contextualise this deliberative process, clinicians, medical centres, and other researchers produce material artefacts—known as decision aids—that serve to shape outcomes in the system.
+This presentation will summarise findings from an analysis of the Cochrane Inventory and Mayo Clinic archive of decision aids and extrapolates two models: a model of the complexity of systems that surround clinician and patient at various points in the medical system and a model of the clinician< >patient conversation, as depicted in the decision aids themselves.